CelineBoutinon/CelineBoutinon/README.md

 <ul>
 <li>Building & querying a  <a href="https://github.com/CelineBoutinon/little-lemon" target="_blank" rel="noreferrer">restaurant</a>'s staff & customer database in MySQL with a Python client</li>
 <br>
-<li>Using public data to create a nationwide real-estate database in MySQL with a Python client <a href=https://github.com/CelineBoutinon/laplace-immo target="_blank" rel="noreferrer">Laplace Real Estate</a></li>
+<li>Using public data to create a nationwide <a href=https://github.com/CelineBoutinon/laplace-immo target="_blank" rel="noreferrer">real-estate database</a> in MySQL with a Python client</li>
 </ul>

-<h3 align="left">:tomato: I’m currently working on harnessing the power of Sagemaker AI for my next portfolio project - mapping international tomato paste trade... watch this space!</h3>
+<h3 align="left"> I’m currently working on harnessing the power of Sagemaker AI for my next portfolio projects - mapping & forecasting international :tomato: paste trade & assessing wild :mushroom: edibility... watch this space!</h3>

 <br>